nuraci/Goat-IDE/README.md

-## Go @ IDE is an editor dedicated to the embedded eLua World: http://www.eluaproject.net/
+## Go @ IDE is an editor dedicated to the embedded World

 some features: